The Best Blood Flow Restriction Bands and Devices in 2023

 There are two winners:

 For the rehab professional, the Delphi unit wins.
-This machine is fantastic, with doppler ultrasound and safety features built-in.
+This machine is fantastic, with Doppler ultrasound and built-in safety features.
 Plus, the FDA approval also makes it the best option from a legal standpoint.